 If you prefer trams, then the 1, 2, D, 62, and 71 lines all go to the Karlsplatz or Oper/Karlsplatz stops.
 The 1, D and 71 serve both Schottentor and Rathausplatz, while the 1 and 2 lines stop at Schwedenplatz.

-And if you’re looking for even more seasonal joy after the ride, two of the stops have major Christmas markets attached.
-Karlsplatz is the most artistic of all the city’s seasonal markets.
+And if you’re looking for even more seasonal joy after a ride, two of the stops have major Christmas markets attached.
+Karlsplatz can rightly claim to be the most artistic of all the city’s seasonal markets.
 And the Christkindlmarkt at the Rathausplatz is Vienna’s biggest and most famous.